Sylvia is dedicated and passionate about inspiring and empowering you to cook and eat well using fresh local seasonal produce.

 She has been awarded Distinction, Higher Certificate Level 3 (Wines and Spirits) through the Wine and Spirit Education Trust London (WSET) and High Distinction, Graduate Certificate of Business Wine Studies from Edith Cowan University (WSET Level 4 Diploma).
 Sylvia tutored Wine Studies at Adelaide TAFE and happily imparts her wine knowledge and skills.
 She worked at Diamond Valley Vineyards Estate (now Punch) in the Yarra Valley one of Australia’s leading Pinot Noir producers.
 She has extensive wine assessment, tasting, food and wine matching skills which she shares in her classes.

-In the 1980s Sylvia owned and operated a successful home-based catering business, Cuisine de Artiste, and consulted and cooked in well-established cafés, bistros and restaurants both in Australia and overseas.
+In the 1980s Sylvia owned and operated a successful home-based catering business, Cuisine de Artiste.
+Consulted and cooked in well-established cafés, bistros and restaurants both in Australia and overseas.
 She had a diverse corporate career, prepared the marketing plan and assisted in the proposed establishment of the Adelaide Central Market cooking school.

 Her classes and daily cooking are influenced by fresh local seasonal produce used in diverse multi-cultural ways.
 Her love of good food, travel and work with food, a library of culinary, food science, cultural and historical literature and love of life and people continually inspire her.

-Some of Sylvia’s mentors include Cath Kerry of The Adelaide Art Gallery Restaurant (she spent hours with Cath in the board room kitchen of Orlando Wines rather than at her desk!).
-The late Brigita Whiting (Turniski) of Mona Lisa’s Bistro and Café Instanbul, Adelaide where in the late 1980s Sylvia undertook a ‘culinary internship’ and worked dinner service in the kitchen after her day at the office!
+Some of Sylvia’s mentors include Cath Kerry of The Adelaide Art Gallery Restaurant (she spent hours with Cath in the boardroom kitchen of Orlando Wines rather than at her desk!).
+Sylvia cooked with the late Brigita Whiting (Turniski) of Mona Lisa’s Bistro and Café Instanbul, Adelaide where in the late 1980s she undertook a ‘culinary internship’ and worked dinner service in the kitchen after her day at the office!

 Australian and overseas work and influences together with all the above, include Terry Owen and Susan Moore of Ruby’s Café, Stephanie Alexander, Cherry Ripe, Vic Cherikoff, Christine Manfield (who worked at Ruby’s Café), Greg Malouf, Larkin Warren of Martha’s Vineyard Restaurant, Chris Chown of Plas Bodegroes, Alastair Little, Ann and Franco Taruschio of The Walnut Tree, Rose Gray and Ruth Rogers of The River Café and many more with whom Sylvia has had the pleasure to work, converse, cook and dine with.